wrzasa/rbsim/README.md

 Petri nets designed by K. Jensen, thus ensuring reliable analysis.
 Basic statistics module is included.

-### Example

 In order to provide quick overview of the method here you will find example usage of RBSim.
-Detailed description of model, simulation and processing statistics can be found in next sections.
+Detailed description of model, simulation and processing statistics can be found in the following sections.

+# Example

 Below there is a simple but complete example model of two
 applications: `wget` sending subsequent requests to specified